HighTemplar-wjiang/matplotlib-paperstyle/README.md

 # matplotlib-paperstyle
-Matplotlib style for writing a paper
+Matplotlib style for writing a paper.

 ## Usage
 ```console